Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cellulose bio-degradation: structure and mechanisms

 To degrade plant cell material, microorganisms produce multiple enzymes known as enzyme systems \cite{LYND02}.
 For microorganisms to hydrolyze and metabolize insoluble cellulose, extra-cellular cellulases (degradation enzymes) must be produced that are either {\it free} or {\it cell associated}.
 Microorganisms have adapted different approaches to effectively hydrolyze cellulose, naturally occurring in insoluble particles.
 Cellulosic filamentous fungi (and some types of aerobic bacteria) have the ability to penetrate cellulosic substrates through hyphal extensions, thus often presenting their {\it free} cellulase systems in confined cavities within cellulosic particles.
 In contrast, anaerobic bacteria lack the ability to effectively penetrate cellulosic material and perhaps had to find alternative mechanisms for degrading cellulose.
 This led to the development of {\it complexed} cellulase systems (called cellulosomes) which position cellulase producing cells at the site of hydrolysis, as observed for clostridia and ruminal bacteria.

-Overall there are three major components of cellulase systems: $(i)$ endoglucanases, which randomly hydrolyze $\beta$-$1,4$ bonds within cellulose molecules, thereby producing reducing and non-reducing ends; $(ii)$ exoglucanases, which cleave cellobiose units from the non-reducing ends of cellulose polymers; and $(iii)$ $\beta-$glucosidases which hydrolyze cellobiose yielding glucose (the major product of cellulose hydrolysis used by microorganisms as energy source).
+Overall there are three major components of cellulase systems: $(i)$ endoglucanases, which randomly hydrolyze $\beta$-$1,4$ bonds within cellulose molecules, thereby producing reducing and non-reducing ends; $(ii)$ exoglucanases, which \cmt{liberate (cleave off) either glucose (glucanohydrolases) or cellobiose (cellobiohydrolase) that serve as major products} from \cmt{reducing or non-reducing ends of cellulose polysaccharide chains;} and $(iii)$ $\beta-$glucosidases which hydrolyze cellobiose yielding glucose (the major product of cellulose hydrolysis used by microorganisms as energy source).
+For details see \cite{LYND02}.